 Generates a simulated all-sky star catalogue with a specified number of rows.
 This is intended to provide crude test catalogues when no suitable real dataset of the required size is available.
-In the current implementation the row count, which may be given in integer or exponential notation, is the only parameter, so the specification ":skysim:5e6" would give a 5 million-row simulated catalogue.
+In the current implementation the row count, is the only parameter, so the specification ":skysim:5e6" would give a 5 million-row simulated catalogue.
+The row count may be given as a plain integer (1000), or with embedded underscores (1_000), or in exponential format (1e3).